 One of the world's greatest wildlife spectacles and the largest overland migration on the planet - this c1000km annual journey by more than 1.5 million wildebeest, zebra and antelope from Tanzania's UNESCO World Heritage Serengeti to the lush savannah of Kenya's Maasai Mara is one for the bucket list.
 The migration is pursued by a supporting cast of predators including lion, leopard, hyena and cheetah.
-The Serengeti’s southern plains host the highest concentration of predators in Africa during the Spring calving season (Jan-Mar).
-The pinnacle of the migration is the river crossing stage in the northern Serengeti with the raging Mara River the largest obstacle to the migration’s progress (July-October).
+The Serengeti’s southern plains host the highest concentration of predators in Africa during the Spring calving season (January-March).
+The pinnacle of the migration is the river crossing stage in the northern Serengeti with the raging Mara River the largest obstacle to the migration’s progress (July-September/October depending on the rains).
 Noisy herds bunch up on the riverbank before taking the plunge, dicing with leviathan Nile Crocodiles to reach fresh grazing in the Masai Mara.
 Little do they know; the infamous Mara lions form an intimidating welcoming committee…

 The migration spends around 75% of the year in Tanzania's Serengeti and Ngorongoro Conservation Area, and around 25% of the year in Kenya's Greater Masai Mara.

 You can see the migration year-round, although there are certain stages of the migration deemed more dramatic than others.
 We have been arranging tailor-made migration safaris for 20 years - from luxury fly-in trips to driving safaris with your own private vehicle and guide.
 We know the patterns of movement and the camps and lodges closest to the action at any given time - please do ask us for advice.
 We also have guides and partners on the ground in Kenya and Tanzania updating us on the developing situation each season, which changes depending on the rains and the condition of the grass.
 Scroll down for an overview of the migration.